 In ancient China, this fungus was used exclusively in the Emperor''s Palace because of its rarity, value and power.
 In recent years, however, as more and more people realize its unique properties and values, the price in the international market has surged more than ten times in merely ten years.
 Recently retailing price for the selected superior grade of C. Sinensis reached a new peak equivalent to AUD 2700 per Ounce which is almost the same value as Gold.
 The price trend seems not likely to turn back because the wild collection and supply have greatly reduced due to the lack of resources and the rise of perceptions of environmental protections.

 Fortunately, plant and biological scientists have successfully cultivated the fungus via an advanced deep-fermentation technology by using cereals as a culture base incorporated with the strain of fungus Cordyceps.
 Among all the cultivated Cordyceps, the strain of Cs-4 Cordyceps Sinensis has been well recognized by Chinese Pharmacopoeia which exhibits similar functions and indications as to the wild Cordyceps Sinensis.

-Cs-4 Cordyceps Sinensis is not only proved for its most similarity of chemical compounds profile with the wild ones but also possesses even higher contents for some of the key constituents.
-Meanwhile, many double-blind, placebo-controlled clinical trials (you can find it from the major medical database, such as PubMed, etc) have also demonstrated its therapeutic effectiveness and potency.
-More importantly, this cultivated Cs-4 Cordyceps are environment friendly, cost-effective, quality consistent and stable, as well as caterpillar-free.
+Cs-4 Cordyceps Sinensis has not only been proven for its similar chemical compound profile to the wild ones but also possesses even higher contents for some of the key constituents.
+Meanwhile, many double-blind, placebo-controlled clinical trials (you can find it in the major medical databases, such as PubMed, etc) have also demonstrated its therapeutic effectiveness and potency.
+More importantly, these cultivated Cs-4 Cordyceps are environment-friendly, cost-effective, quality-consistent and stable, as well as caterpillar-free.

 shopping online option: